Brad Pitt, Kate Hudson Romance Reportedly Blossoms: Her Mom Goldie Hawn Reacts

 The insider also revealed that Kate and Brad have the same low-key “vibe,” and that the reported couple is now making plans for introductions to their children.

-Kate’s offspring include Ryder, 13, and Bingham, 5, while Brad and Angelina Jolie are the parents of Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and twins Knox and Vivienne, 8.
+Kate’s offspring include Ryder, 13, and Bingham, five, while Brad and Angelina Jolie are the parents of Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and twins Knox and Vivienne, eight.
 And there’s even the potential for more, with Hudson having shared that she enjoys parenting and would like to have more children.

 “I really want more kids.
 Anywhere between four and six,” Kate stated.
 “I just love them.
 I love the insanity.
 I love the chaos.
 I love laughing with them.”